 If the arrest ended in a non-conviction and happened before July 1, 2013, it may take several months for a record to be expunged.
 It is a two phase process.
 The first step is to submit an expungement application (receive from GJP) with the needed documents along with a $25 fee to the arresting agency .
 It can take several months for an application to be approved or denied.
 If the application is approved the application is submitted to the Georgia Crime Information Center with another $25 fee and the arrest will be sealed in approximately 6 weeks.

 We currently provide employment services only to clients we represent.
 If you have a criminal background and need assistance with job searching, please call 404-827-0027.
 We can provide you with a job tips form.

 GJP is funded by individuals, foundations, and faith communities.
 We are not a United Way agency, and do not currently receive government funding.
 If you’d like to support our work, click here.

-We have two offices.
-Our main office is located in the Old Fourth Ward neighborhood of Atlanta.
-Our Macon office is located in downtown Macon.
+We are located in the Old Fourth Ward neighborhood of Atlanta.
 Click here for address and directions.

 The Georgia Justice Project is open Monday – Friday, 9am – 5pm.
 Client intake hours are Monday – Friday, 9:30am to 4:30pm.
 For questions or more information contact us at 404-827-0027.